 5. Say hi to Hachiko

 It’s practically required that you snap a pic of loyal dog Hachiko at least once when you visit Shibuya, or perhaps dress him in a hand-knitted sweater, or offer him a cappuccino.
 Hachiko, Shibuya Station’s mascot (look for the paw prints leading to the dedicated exit), is the dog that waited faithfully at the station every day for his guardian, a professor, to come home from work.
 After the professor died, Hachiko continued to wait in the same spot every day until his own death.
+If you feel like visiting the professor’s grave, head to the trendy Yanaka neighbourhood known for its beautiful old cemetery.

 Today, the statue is probably the most popular meeting spot in Japan (good luck finding your date in a sea of people trying to do the same).
 He’s not the only gig in town, though.
 Other cool sculptures in the area include the Moyai Heads on the south side of the station (bonus: this is a favorite spot for buskers), the naked children playing on an iron globe near the west exit, or the girl holding a fruit in Dogenzaka.